Yomguithereal/pandemonium/README.md

 ## weightedChoice

-Function returning a random item from the given array.
+Function returning a random item from the given array of weights.

 Note that weights don't need to be relative.